University of Wisconsin

 Law School Pro Bono Programs

 Formal Voluntary Pro Bono Program Characterized by a Referral System with a Coordinator

 Description of Programs

-The Pro Bono Program provides students with opportunities to deliver legal services to underrepresented community members.
-Students are assisted and supported by Pro Bono Program staff with placements in private and nonprofit law firms, legal aid groups, in-house programs and other organizations, where their pro bono work is performed under appropriate supervision.
+The Pro Bono Program provides students with opportunities to deliver law-related services to community members of limited financial means.
+Students are assisted and supported by Pro Bono Program staff with placements in nonprofit organizations and government agencies, where their pro bono work is performed under appropriate supervision.
 In keeping with the law school's law-in-action tradition, students develop legal and professional skills, gain practical, hands-on experience in real work environments and explore their ethical responsibility to provide pro bono service.
-Students who complete a minimum of 50 hours of pro bono service work are eligible for induction into the Pro Bono Society and may receive pro bono distinction at graduation.
+Students participate in over 15 different projects and can also create their own project subject to approval by the Pro Bono Program Director.

 Location of Programs

 The Pro Bono Program is located in the Career Services office.